Explore more calculators

 What is a Mortgage Calculator?

 A mortgage calculator helps you estimate how much a home loan will cost over time and how long it will take to pay off.
-It shows the relationship between your loan amount, interest rate, loan term, and extra monthly payments, so you can understand the real cost of borrowing before making a long-term commitment.
+It shows the relationship between your loan amount, interest rate, loan term, and extra monthly payments.

 Buying a home is usually the largest financial decision most people make.
-A mortgage is not just about the amount you borrow — it is also about how much interest you pay, how long the loan lasts, and whether making extra payments can save you money over the life of the loan.
+A mortgage is not just about the amount you borrow.
+It is also about how much interest you pay and how long the loan lasts.

 How This Mortgage Calculator Works

 This calculator uses your loan amount, interest rate, and loan term in years to estimate your monthly mortgage payment and total repayment cost.
-If you enter extra monthly payments, the calculator also shows how much faster you can pay off the loan and how much interest you may save.
+If you enter extra monthly payments, it also shows how much faster you can pay off the loan.

 Monthly Payment = P × [r(1 + r)n] ÷ [(1 + r)n − 1]